liray-unendlich/vps/README.md

 git clone https://github.com/Zenzo-Ecosystem/vps.git && cd vps && ./install.sh -p zenzo -u
 ```

-The project is configured to use the latest official release of the ZENZO masternode code, and we will update this project each time a new release is issued, but without downloading the latest version of this project and using the -u parameter, the script will not update an existing ZENZO node that is already installed.
+The project is configured to use the latest official release of the ZENZO (ZNZ) masternode code, and we will update this project each time a new release is issued, but without downloading the latest version of this project and using the -u parameter.
+The script will not update an existing ZENZO (ZNZ) node that is already installed.

-## Configure ZENZO Wallet
+## Configure ZENZO (ZNZ) Wallet
 ### Step1 - Create Collateral Transaction
 Once the wallet is open on your local computer, generate a new receive address and label it however you want to identify your masternode rewards (e.g., ZENZOMN1).
 This label will show up in your transactions each time you receive a block reward.

-Click the Request payment button, and copy the address.
+Click the Request payment button and copy the address.

 <img src="docs/images/masternode_vps/step1-newaddress.png" alt="making new address" class="inline"/>